nginxinc/nginx-service-mesh/docs/content/reference/nginx-meshctl.md

                                           		Valid values: disk, memory (default "disk")
       --telemetry-exporters stringArray   list of telemetry exporter key-value configurations
                                           		Format: "type=<exporter_type>,host=<exporter_host>,port=<exporter_port>".
                                           		Type, host, and port are required.
 Only type "otlp" exporter is supported.
-Cannot be used with --tracing-address.
       --telemetry-sampler-ratio float32   the percentage of traces that are processed and exported to the telemetry backend.
                                           		Float between 0 and 1 (default 0.01)